amabilyalbino/secure-auth-storage/README.md

 ### What is Hashing?

-A cryptographic *hash function* encodes data in a one-way,  irreversible format.
-The same input always produces the same fixed-length output.
-But there is no way to “reverse” the output and reveal the original input.
-Example:
+A cryptographic hash function is a one-way function that transforms input data *(such as a password)* into a fixed-length string of characters, but there is no way to “reverse” the output and reveal the original input.
+Typically represented in hexadecimal.

+Hashing is essential for password storage because it allows systems to verify passwords *without ever storing the original password itself*.
+Instead, the system stores the hash, and when the user logs in, the input is hashed again and compared.

+#### How hashing works:

-→ `User password` = "MySecurePassword123"
+>**User password** *(Input)* = "MySecurePassword123"

-→ The hash function will convert the password to bytes and hash it
+The hash function will convert the `User password` *(MySecurePassword123)* to bytes and hash it.

-→ `User password` hashed: a47ef47e8d5bd2852ef74bc1a0f8f0e38c1fa4c7aa9bd80f5b41bffbdd460a37
+>**User password** *hashed*: a47ef47e8d5bd2852ef74bc1a0f8f0e38c1fa4c7aa9bd80f5b41bffbdd460a37

+> [!IMPORTANT]
-**Problem:** Using just hash can be a problem, If two users pick the same password like “123456789”, the hash for this users will be the same.
+> However, using hashing alone is not secure enough — If two users pick the same password like “123456789”, the hash for this users will be the same.
 This makes hash collisions more likely for identical passwords.
+>
+>Attackers can use precomputed tables (like rainbow tables) or brute-force methods to reverse common hashes.
+That’s why secure implementations also use **salt**, **pepper**, and **iterations** to strengthen the hash.

+### Pepper

+Pepper is a secret string added to the password before hashing, but **never stored in the database.**

+While salts are unique per user and saved alongside the hash, pepper is the ***same for all users*** and kept hidden — usually in a secure secrets manager or a `.env` file.

+It provides extra protection, even if an attacker steals the database *(with all salts and password hashes)*, they still can’t recreate the hash without knowing the pepper.
+That’s because the **input to the hash is incomplete**.

+#### How pepper works:

+**1. Retrieve the pepper**

+Retrieve the pepper stored in `.env` or a secrets manager:

+> PEPPER="SECRET_PEPPER"

+→ This is a **secret string**, the same for every user, and **not stored in the database**

+**2. Combine password + pepper**

+>***User password:*** "MySecurePassword123"
+>
+> ***Secret Pepper from .env:***  "SECRET_PEPPER"

+→ **Combined value:**  "MySecurePassword123SECRET_PEPPER"

+This combination encoded to bytes and passed into the hash function.

+**3. Encode and hash**
+The combined string is encoded to bytes and sent into the hash function — later, the salt is added as a separate argument inside the hash process *(you’ll see this next)*.

+The salt is added to the combination during the hashing process.

 ### What is Salting?

-A salt is a random string unique to each user.
-Salting ensures every hashed password has a **unique value**, even if the plain text passwords are identical.
-This protects against precomputed “rainbow table” attacks that crack hashed passwords.
+Salting is the process of adding a unique, randomly generated value (called a salt) to each user's password before hashing it.
+This ensures that even if two users choose the same password, their stored hashes will be different.

+Salting protects against:
+- **Rainbow table attacks** (precomputed hashes of common passwords)

+- **Hash collisions** for users with identical passwords

 So basically, it’s a **random value** that we **generate** and **attach to the password before hashing**.

-**1- You generate the salt ( I will explain later How )**
+**1. Generate a unique salt** *( I will explain later how )*

-→ e.g. `"xyz789randomSalt"`
+A cryptographically random byte string is generated for *each user*.

+Example of a salt string:

+> "xyz789randomSalt"

-→ This is just a **random string**, unique for each user
+This is just a random string, it should be different for every *single user*.

-**2- You combine the salt with the password**

-→ e.g.`"MySecurePassword123"` (password)  + `"abc123randomsalt"` (salt)

-→ Result: `"MySecurePassword123abc123randomsalt"`

-**3- You then pass this combined string into the `hash function`**

-→ So the salt is just **added into the input** of the hash — not hashed separately
+**2. Combine password and salt**

+The password and salt are combined — not by merging them as text, but during hashing.
+The salt is used as part of the hashing process, not just glued onto the password.

+**3. Hash the combination**

+>**→ Output hash:** "a47ef47e8d5bd2852ef74bc1a0f8f0e38c1fa4c7aa9bd80f5b41bffbdd460a37"

+So the salt isn’t hashed by itself, it’s part of the password input before hashing.
+It simply makes each hash result unique, even if two users have the same password.

 ### **Iterations**